vitalemontana/267091/README.md

 As a result we obtained a sparsity of 0,5% that allowed us to proceed with the creation of our function 'find_similar_articles' that takes as input the id of the article of interest, X2 which is the new user-item utility matrix that we have built, k as the number of similar articles to recommend and metric as the metric to be used to calculate the distance for kNN calculations.

 ### Neural Network-based
-The **neural network-based** content filtering system uses product information from the Articles datasets to make recommendations.
+The **Neural Network-based** content filtering system uses product information from the Articles datasets to make recommendations.
 It uses a deep neural network to learn the customer and product features and then uses these features to make recommendations.

 <br/><br/>

 ## Experiment design

 ### Content-Based
-The Content-Based Filtering Recommender system semms to be very accurate, it is based on four important features of articles and resepect to the Collaborative Filtering Recommender system is composed by more articles and results are very precise, similar articles tend to belong either to the same perceived colour or to the same garment group or product group or sometimes to all of them.
+The Content-Based Filtering Recommender system seems to be very accurate, it is based on four important features of articles and resepect to the Collaborative Filtering Recommender system is composed by more articles and results are more precise, similar articles tend to belong either to the same perceived colour or to the same garment group or product group or sometimes to all of them.
 We would totally recommend articles using this system rather than using the Collaborative one.

-### Collaborative filtering [ANDREA SCRIVI QUA]
+### Collaborative Filtering
-* The main purpose: 1-2 sentence high-level explanation
-* Baseline(s): describe the method(s) that you used to compare your work to
-* Evaluation Metrics(s): which ones did you use and why?
+The Collaborative Filtering Recommender system instead is not really reliable for our purpose.
+Our aim is to recommend articles to customers in order to increase revenues and to do that we need our model to be very accurate, it has to be able to recommend customers the right articles.
+Unfortunately to build this system some articles and customers were deleted from data, in this way the matrix sparsity increased arriving to 0,5% and was able to generate decent results.
+Despite this we lost some information deleting rows, even if we didn't proceed deleting random rows but only where the number of transactions per customer were less than 24.
+As the system is customer-based, past transactions of customers are really important to predict future purchases, from this we concluded that customers with a low number of transactions in the past are not so used to buy new articles, while customers that tend to buy more would rely their choices on the recommender system, in this way being more useful for the model.
+The problem here is that the percentage of customers with more than 24 transactions over the dataset is 2% which is absolutely insufficient to represent data.

 ### Neural Network Based: Two-tower retreival model
 The features we decided to exploit were: